Pulisic injury update: Chelsea, USMNT star suffers setback

 But that wasn’t the case according to Tuchel, and it was certainly a strange situation as Pulisic came out for the second half like normal with Timo Werner believed to have been subbed off for Mason Mount.
 But then Pulisic sprinted out to the pitch, five yards, felt something and went over to the bench and it appears he told Tuchel he wasn’t able to carry on.

-Chelsea and USMNT fans will be waiting anxiously to find out if Pulisic’s latest setback is a lengthy one.
+Chelsea and USMNT fans will be happy Pulisic’s latest setback isn’t a lengthy one, but it is yet another setback and injuries keep pilling up.

 After his superb displays over the international break, and a goal early on for Chelsea against West Brom, this was the last thing Pulisic wanted as the Blues have a huge UEFA Champions League quarterfinal against Porto and FA Cup semifinal against Man City coming up, as well as the intense battle for the top four.